 In this assignment, we test our prototypes with real users.
 We capture our observations and reflect on our findings.
 As a result, we further streamline, debug, and expand our app.
-We identify and justify a design choice that A/B testing could help us make, and is suitable for our statistical test of choice.
-We implement both A and B versions of our design choice to which we randomly assign testers when we run our online experiment.
-We interpret the potential results of our experiment before doing any data collection.
-We assess our progress by updating our development plan.
+Identify and justify a design choice that A/B testing could help make, and is suitable for our statistical test of choice.
+Implement both A and B versions of our design choice.
+(In A9, we randomly assign testers in an online experiment.)
+Interpret potential results of the experiment before collecting analytics data.
+Assess our progress by updating our development plan.

 The following rubric items are independently assessed.
 In general, evaluation works such that if the student/team meets, for instance, 9 out of 10 rubric items, then they have earned a grade of 90%.
 The assignment will not be graded unless it is submitted on a single, well-formatted, and easily readable PDF.

 Note: if you are a rare group of 2: pursue a dev plan that meets the rubric with a reasonable workload.
 If you are unable, you may propose an accommodation to this on Piazza; include a link to your dev plan.

 - User Testing

 - Submit updated protocol.
 Test at least three people using a protocol with clear, specific steps.